Bazalbuilder/Aegis/SECURITY.md

 Be sure to include the following in your report:
 * When was the vulnerability first discovered;
-* What is the consequence of this vulnerability;
 * How the vulnerability may be utilized against experiences;

 If the vulnerability report has been accepted, make sure to provide updates about the vulnerability and if it is still present.